City-of-Helsinki/mlops-template/README.md

 8. Check that you can run the notebooks `00_data.ipynb`, `01_model.ipynb` and `02_loss.ipynb`.
 You may have to change the kernel your notebook interpreter is using to the one you just created.
 This can be done drop down bar in top of the notebook editor.

-9. Edit `settings.ini`, `docs/_config.yml` and `docs/_data/topnav.yml` according to your project details.
-The files contain instructions for minimum required edits.
-You can continue editing them in the future, so no need to worry about getting it right the first time.
-These are used for building the python modules and docs based on your notebooks.
-If you get errors when building a module or docs, take a look again at these files.

-10. The Helsinki logo is a registered trademark, and may only be used by the city of Helsinki.
-If you are using this template for other than city of Helsinki projects, remove the files `favicon.ico` and `company_logo.png` from `docs/assets/images/`.
-You may replace these with your own logo.
-Fast.ai logo will show in documentation if custom logos are not defined.

-11. Configure your git user name and email adress (one of those added to your git account) if you haven't done it already:

-    git config --global user.name "FIRST_NAME LAST_NAME"
-    git config --global user.email "MY_NAME@example.com"

-12. Make initial commit (snapshot of the code as it is when you begin the work):

-    git add .
-    git commit -m "Initial commit"

-13. Push (save changes to remote repository): `git push -u origin master`.
-You will be asked to log in with your SSH key and password, again.

-## How to use

-1. Install this template as basis of your new project (see above).

-2. Remember to always activate your virtual environment before you start working: `conda activate [environment name]` with anaconda or `source [environment name]/bin/activate` with virtualenv

-2. Check out the notebooks, and play around a bit to see that your installation works (notebooks run smoothly) and you understand the template structure
+You can play around with the notebooks to better understand the structure and the examples.

-3. Replace the notebooks `index`, `data`, `model`, `loss` and `workflow` with copies without the code examples (there is also additional empty notebook template `_XX_empty_notebook_template.ipynb` if you want to deviate from basic template structure):
+9. Replace the notebooks `index`, `data`, `model`, `loss` and `workflow` with copies without the code examples (there is also additional empty notebook template `_XX_empty_notebook_template.ipynb` if you want to deviate from basic template structure):

     git rm index.ipynb 00_data.ipynb 01_model.ipynb 02_loss.ipynb 03_workflow.ipynb